pivotal/docs-tap/scst-store/querying_the_metadata_store.md

-# Querying SCST - Store
+# Querying Supply Chain Security Tools - Store

-After adding scan reports or SBoMs to the store from the [SCST - Scan](../scst-scan/running-scans.md) or [manually](add_cyclonedx_to_store.md), query the store to understand vulnerability, image, and dependency relationships.
+After adding scan reports or SBoMs to the store from the [Supply Chain Security Tools - Scan](../scst-scan/running-scans.md) or [manually](add_cyclonedx_to_store.md), query the store to understand vulnerability, image, and dependency relationships.
 ​
 ## Prerequisites

-Besides the prerequisites from the page [SCST - Store](using_metadata_store.md), make sure you've [installed SCST - Scan](../install.md#install-scst-scan).
+Besides the prerequisites from the page [Supply Chain Security Tools - Store](using_metadata_store.md), make sure you've [installed Supply Chain Security Tools - Scan](../install.md#install-scst-scan).

 ## Different Methods of Querying
 There are two different ways of querying the database